What Is Speech Recognition? A Guide for App Innovators

 Challenges in Speech Recognition Technology

-Despite its success, speech recognition technology still faces several challenges that developers must work around:
+Despite its success, voice recognition app development still faces several challenges that developers must work around:

 1. Accents, Dialects, and Multilingual Variations